 Pros: fresh milks daily | has heat | can make soy milk & hot drinks | cleaning function | compact design

-Similar to: Arcmira
+Similar to: Arcmira but more expensive

 Watch me make a candy bar creamer in the Nutr.

-Pros: large batches | also makes nut butters | fine screen filters milk as it pours out
+Pros: large batches | also makes nut butter | fine screen filters milk as it pours out | most parts dishwasher safe

-Cons: high price | larger counter footprint |
+Cons: high price | larger counter footprint | no heating

-I’m waiting on my own Nutramilk to test out, but Chef AJ gives it rave reviews.
-Watch her make oat milk in it.
 You can soak nuts and seeds to make milk in it, but you need to use dry ingredients

 Pros: filter cup | has heat | can make soy milk, hot drinks, and soups | stainless-steel interior